BlockchainCommons/Research/papers/bcr-2026-011-peer-endorsement.md

 - The relationship changes
 - The endorser's opinion changes

-For changed circumstances, endorsers can create superseding endorsements using `supersedes` from BCR-2026-005.
+For changed circumstances, endorsers can create updated endorsements or revoke previous ones using `revocationReason` from BCR-2026-005.

 ## References